IShix-g/IDReference/README.md

 The dedicated panel makes it easy to modify.

 - Show all references
-- Go to references
+- Jump to references
-- Print to references
+- Print reference

 ![where to use ID](ReadMeImages/image4.png)